 Leads are Everywhere.
 Can you Capture Them?

-So, let’s consider all the places where you could meet potential leads — real people that can benefit from your service.
-Where can you find individuals or groups who are aligned with your ideas and open to working together?
+So, let’s consider all the places where you could encounter potential leads — real people that can benefit from your service.
+Where can you find individuals or groups who are aligned with your service and might be open to working together?

 - Chance encounters